tabrixx9/BBKeys/README.md

 You are free to use this project, modify or interact, without permission, use this project for personal or commercial purposes.

 # How to use?
-Project Settings -> Autoload -> Add -> Select bbkeys.gd -> Enable
+Download with keycons located in Releases (at the right of your screen) Project Settings -> Autoload -> Add -> Select bbkeys.gd -> Enable

 # Example: